-- (a) The cumulative area(s) of disturbance, including any areas of excavation, filling or stockpiling of earth material; - (b) Existing and proposed grades or spot elevations; - (c) Location of any inland wetlands, tidal wetlands, watercourses, existing or proposed drainage facilities on or adjacent to the site; - (d) Anticipated start and completion dates;

-- (e) Agent's name; - (f) Sequence for installation of soil erosion and sediment control measures; - (g) The minimum Soil Erosion and Sediment Control Plans shall be developed using the principles outlined in Chapters #3 and #4 of the Connecticut Guidelines for Soil Erosion and Sediment Control; - (h) A bond may be required in accordance with the following Section 7.
+- (a) The cumulative area(s) of disturbance, including any areas of excavation, filling or stockpiling of earth material; - (b) Existing and proposed grades or spot elevations; - (c) Location of any inland wetlands, watercourses, existing or proposed drainage facilities on or adjacent to the site; - (d) Anticipated start and completion dates; - (e) Agent's name; - (f) Sequence for installation of soil erosion and sediment control measures; - (g) The minimum Soil Erosion and Sediment Control Plans shall be developed using the principles outlined in the Connecticut Guidelines for Soil Erosion and Sediment Control; - (h) With respect to the activities of removal of trees on "steep slopes" (Section 2(b) above) and/or "clear cutting" (Section 2(c) above), (i) the S&E Plan shall identify the existing trees and the trees to be removed including the number, size (caliper), location, and species of the trees and (ii) if necessary to reduce accelerated soil erosion and storm water runoff, the Town Engineer may require that the S&E Plan limit the number of trees to be removed and/or include a planting plan. - (i) A bond may be required in accordance with the following Section 7.